Cow Island Outdoors

 Africa 2009

-As I begin to write this report in the Hahare airport I am sad as I am now leaving Zimbabwe.
+As I begin to write this report in the Harare airport I am sad as I am now leaving Zimbabwe.
 This trip was my first to Zimbabwe but will certainly not be my last.

 I had no plans to hunt in Africa this year until I started seeing some pretty good deals being offered.
 Several people I correspond with certainly enjoyed their hunt with Martin Pieters so I decided to book a tuskless cow and a buffalo cow hunt for seven days.
 A while back there was a thread on Accurate Reloading about what you would do different if you started hunting in Africa again.
 A common theme was less taxidermy and more hunting.
 This trip had zero cost for pack and dip, transportation, taxidermy.